-For representation at hearings and trials, our fixed fee estimates will also generally take account of travel time and costs.
+For representation at hearings, our fixed fee estimates will also generally take account of travel time and costs.
 For one-day hearings and trials, the fixed fee will include attendance at the hearing or trial and normally all preparatory work after exchange of witness statements and disclosure.
 Assistance with witness statements, disclosure and other case management matters are generally subject to a separate fixed fee arrangement.

-For representation at trials listed for more than one-day, we sometimes provide a fixed fee estimate for (a) a "brief fee" (which includes attendance on day one and all preparatory work after exchange of witness statements and disclosure) and (b) a daily "refresher"(which is a separate fee for each additional day).
+For representation at substantive hearings listed for more than one-day, we sometimes provide a fixed fee estimate for (a) a "brief fee" (which includes attendance on day one and all preparatory work after exchange of witness statements and disclosure) and (b) a daily "refresher" (which is a separate fee for each additional day).
 Alternatively, we might provide a fixed fee estimate for the whole trial irrespective of the number of days the trial actually lasts.

-Our hourly rates range from £150 to £300 plus VAT depending on the experience of the barrister and the complexity of the case.
+Our hourly rates range from £450 to £850 plus VAT depending on the experience of the barrister and the complexity of the case.
+Examples of fixed fees are below: